Coromandel Volcanic Zone: Tectonics

-Thus the tectonic processes involved in the formation of the of the Hauraki Rift and Coromandel Volcanic Zone in the continent of Zealandia have moved from the north to the south over the last 20 million years.
-The Coromandel Volcanic Zone includes back arc volcanoes that are related to historic but distinct fault structures such as the Hauraki Fault which is along the eastern side of the zone.
+Thus the tectonic processes involved in the formation of the Hauraki Rift and Coromandel Volcanic Zone in the continent of Zealandia have moved from the north to the south over the last 20 million years.
+The Coromandel Volcanic Zone includes back arc volcanoes that are related to historic but distinct fault structures such as the Hauraki Fault, which is along the eastern side of the zone.
 The undersea western side of the Coromandel Volcanic Zone has a parallel structure to the Hauraki basin and plains also of late Miocene/Quaternary origin extending north, that has been called the East Coromandel Rift.
-The formation of the Taupō Rift and the old Taupō Volcanic Zone about 2 million years ago terminated significant activity in the Coromandel Volcanic Zone but it is important to recognise that the Tauranga Volcanic Centre and its postulated Omanawa Caldera at the intersection of the two rifts, have likely relationships to the location of the more recent north eastern caldera's of the Taupō Volcanic Zone which will have buried any older volcanics that were related to the southern end of the Coromandel Volcanic Zone.
+The formation of the Taupō Rift and the old Taupō Volcanic Zone about 2 million years ago terminated significant activity in the Coromandel Volcanic Zone.
+However it is important to recognise that the Tauranga Volcanic Centre and its postulated Omanawa Caldera at the intersection of the two rifts, have likely relationships to the location of the more recent north eastern caldera's of the Taupō Volcanic Zone.
+These eruptions will have buried on land any older volcanics that were related to the southern end of the Coromandel Volcanic Zone.
+Offshore tephra deposits suggest the start of a composition change, at 4.5 million years ago, about the time the Waihi Caldera was active, and well before the end of Coromandel Volcanic Zone activity if this was at Bowentown.